Phone-GWP-group

 Cradles and dunnage for handling operations

-Plastazote® is not just suitable for your supply chain packaging, but also for your in-plant handling and line-side packaging too.
-This is particularly popular in automotive industries
+Plastazote® is suitable for your supply chain packaging, in-plant handling, and line-side packaging.
+This is particularly popular in the automotive industry.

-Effectively working in the same was as multi-trip packaging, the Plastazote® cradles or dividers (often referred to as foam dunnage) will protect items being moved around your factory or production facility, both from mishandling and also surface scratches and scuffs etc.
+Working much like multi-trip packaging, Plastazote® cradles or dividers (often referred to as foam dunnage) protect items moving through your factory or production facility from mishandling, surface scratches, and scuffs.

-Another benefit is that by separating the parts or components, assembly or picking times can actually be improved as operatives can easily retrieve the items from the tote, and it is also much easier to judge the amount of stock left in a particular container.
+Another benefit is that separating parts or components can reduce assembly or picking times, as operatives can easily retrieve items from the tote and can more easily judge the remaining stock in a particular container.

-If you are manufacturing, handling or shipping static sensitive devices (microchips, circuit boards or even finished products which incorporate electronics of some form), these can be susceptible to what is known as ESD (electrostatic discharge).
+If you are manufacturing, handling, or shipping static-sensitive devices (microchips, circuit boards, or finished products that incorporate electronics), they can be susceptible to electrostatic discharge (ESD).

 This atmospheric static can irreparably damage these items during storage and transit.
 However, there are grades of Plastazote® that can conduct or dissipate these charges, effectively protecting the items within.

-There is a numerous criteria for military packaging.
-And whilst many of these involve the use of Plastazote® for protecting sensitive items (think communication gear, weaponry, specialist devices etc.) there are specific applications too.
+There is a variety of criteria for military packaging, and whilst many involve the use of Plastazote® foam to protect sensitive items, there are specific applications as well.

-For example, there are grades of Plastazote® that are approved for explosives and munitions, as well as flame retardant grades.
-These are manufactured and tested to the relevant defence standards (similarly to the waterproof cases such as Peli and SKB).
+For example, there are grades of Plastazote® foam that are approved for military equipment, as well as flame-retardant grades.
+These are manufactured and tested to the relevant defence standards, similar to waterproof cases from Peli and SKB.

 Plus other healthcare applications

-There are numerous uses for Plastazote® in medical markets and applications.
+There are a number of uses for Plastazote® foam in the medical market.

 For example, specific grades can tolerate irradiation sterilisation, whilst others can also withstand heat sterilisation.

-This makes them widely used for the transportation of implants, as well as surgical instruments and even mobile medical devices (which may also require static protection too).
+This makes them widely used for transporting implants, surgical instruments, and even mobile medical devices, which may also require static protection.

 medical foam packaging